sqz-xy/gad-sdk/README.md

 ```
 This will build the SDK and install it on your machine.
 You may need to run CMD or Powershell as an adminitrator if the SDK fails to install.

-You must ensure your CMake generator is the same compiler used to build boost or the libraries will not found correctly.
+Use the same compiler to build boost and to build the GAD SDK or the boost libraries will not be found.

 Once this is complete, other CMake projects on the machine can link to the libraries using: